 After specialising in Gestalt Psychotherapy, I have expanded my professional expertise first to the field of third-wave CBT (Mindfulness and Acceptance Therapy) and more recently to Internal Family Systems (IFS) and Nonviolent Communication (NVC).
 This is how I use these approaches in my practice:

-Mindfulness and Acceptance Therapy help identify thoughts and beliefs that are at play when symptoms are present
+Mindfulness Therapy helps identify thoughts and beliefs that are at play when symptoms are present

 Motivational Interviewing supports the process of making important decisions when we are ambivalent and stuck